karlatallah21/5-Axis-Camera-Position-Control/Adjustments.md

 ## Circuitry

 ### Power Surges
 When connecting the board to my laptop, power surges would sometimes occur due to the board being supplied with more than its rating (5V vs 3.3V).
-Adjustments were made by reinstalling the board's drivers, the slider worked perfectly fine after that.
+Adjustments were made by reinstalling the drivers, the slider worked perfectly fine after that.

 ### Connections
 Due to overusing the slider and over-rotating the axes, especially the pan axis where all the circuitry and connections are found, some connections may become undone, causing the circuit to short or the board to stop responding.
 Adjustments to tackle that were to solder some loose wires onto their pins or use crimps/ female headers to secure the connections in place (pinout files are available for the project).
 Periodically, I would check all connections on the circuit and replace the USB cable to prevent sudden damage of circuitry and wiring.
 Another fix would be to prevent the slider from excess movement, limiting range of motion to prevent wire twisting and loosening.
 This would be implemented by placing a small trigger on the desired position, overriding the code and stopping the specific motor from turning.
 This would also be useful in tracking the slider's location on that specific axis, by knowing that the end of the range of motion has been reached at a previously determined position.
 Better packaging would also be a viable solution, while screwing the board on the pan axis base made the problem worse.